javafa/AndroidMathView/README.md

 - [18/DEC/2021] Added some methods to set attributes for code
 - [07/JAN/2021] Added autoSize : If you want to use this attribute then set the layout_width. ex) layout_width="300dp"
 - [27/JAN/2021] Applied android jetpack
-- [29/JAN/2021] Solved ndk errors on some cpu architectures on the release apk
+- [29/JAN/2021] Fixed ndk errors on some cpu architectures on the release apk
 <img src="./img/phonescreen.png" width="320">